dariuszrorat/oauth/README.md

-# Facebook Authentication Kohana module
+# OAuth Kohana module

-This module is used to perform Facebook authentication.
+This module is used to perform Facebook and Steam authentication.

 ## Requirements

-You must install Facebook SDK on vendor directory.
+You must install Facebook SDK on vendor directory to auth with Facebook.
+Install steamauth to auth with Steam

 ## Example Auth Controller: